kulpojke/nr218/project_4.md

     theme: cyborg
 ---

+__Changes:__

++ __2025-11-11 - Band information in section 3 of part 1 was incorrect.__
+   + The table has been changed and now reflects the proper band values (band 58 is red, band 90 is NIR)
+   + also, band 90 was missing coordinate data, you may have notices it would not work with the vrt building step.
+This is because band 90 was plotting into a 1m $\times$ 1m square on the prime meridian and equator.
+As a result, the build vrt function was trying to buils a vrt with 1m resolution than included the actual site, and [Null Island](https://en.wikipedia.org/wiki/Null_Island).
+   + A fixer version of band 90 can be downloaded [her](https://cpslo-my.sharepoint.com/:i:/g/personal/mthuggin_calpoly_edu/EZHfrzYO7KZMniR4iCj4nYABFfDmEmYGbNlHaKVGeIkLBw?e=W4m1ug)

 # Project 4

-There are two parts; a tutorial, and a challenging taks for you to figure out.
+There are two parts; a tutorial, and a challenging task for you to figure out.

 # Part 1: QGIS Raster Workflow with NEON Data